-Dearest Filmmakers, in this new series of articles and videos your favourite comedy dustbusters Kathryn Butt and Dušan Mrden will try their best to break down movie genres and bring you some helpful tips and tricks that might or might not work for you!
+In this new series titled The Genre Format Series (Working Title) Extraordinaire your favourite comedy dustbusters Kathryn Butt and Dušan Mrden will try their best to break down movie genres and bring you some helpful tips and tricks that might or might not work for you!

 Comedy can be very subjective and it’s a part of most genres in some capacity.
 As we all know, what someone finds funny or not depends on a lot of different things but think about what kind of an impact comedy films make in your life, and the lives of people around you.
 Whether it’s slapstick or even if it’s more subtle, comedy appears in most kinds of films in some shape or form.
 If you are struggling with making a comedy film or just want to write in funny dialogue, here are some basic tips that could help you while you develop your script:

 Let’s go back a little to where it all started.
 Take a look at some of the greats like Buster Keaton and Laurel & Hardy, or Charlie Chaplin and the comedy genius of Monty Python and see what you can take from them.
 A really good example of someone who can also inspire you and explain a little bit more of what works in a comedy film is definitely Edgar Wright.
 When we talk about films it’s very important to think about the visual aspect, and what kind of shots make the story even better.
 Have a think about what you’re trying to present on screen, and even what kind of sound effects make what your audience is funny.
 Look at this analysis of the close-ups and what makes them interesting to watch:

 The most successful short films usually utilise the visuals to tell the story, without trying too hard to focus on dialogue.
 In a shorter format it’s more effective if you show your audience what you want to say and takes the pressure of writing and developing characters with funny dialogue.
 A lot of things depend on whether the dialogue works:

 What kind of relationship have you built with them?

 Do they trust you and believe in your idea?